PepsiCo buys Chinese snack brand Be & Cheery for $705 million

 “We also expect to leverage Be & Cheery’s innovation and consumer insights capabilities to drive innovation in other key PepsiCo growth markets.”

-Haoxiangni, which is based in the eastern city of Hangzhou, said in a separate filing that it had decided to sell as it wanted to focus on the jujube business.
+Haoxiangni, which is based in Zhengzhou, Henan Province, said in a separate filing that it had decided to sell as it wanted to focus on the jujube business.

 Founded in 2003, Be & Cheery is one of the largest online snack companies in China and reported revenues of about 5 billion yuan ($711.7 million) in 2019, the companies said.